-Simpson provides comprehensive supportive housing to parenting youth, ages 18-24, through the Young Parent Program.
-Participants have young children, ages 0-5, and live in both site-based and scattered-site housing in Minneapolis.
+Youth Parent Program: Simpson provides permanent supportive housing to parenting youth, ages 18-24, who have experienced homelessness through the Young Parent Program.
+Participants have young children, ages 0-5, and live in both site-based and scattered-site housing in Hennepin County.
 Support services focus on goal setting around education and employment, as well as early childhood home visiting with an emphasis on child development and positive parenting skills.